GYG-be/gyg-be.github.io/BasicAwesomeness.md

 ---
 layout: page
-title: Basics
+title: Basic Awesomeness
-permalink: /Basics/
+permalink: /BasicAwesomeness/
 ---
-There are BASICS you should come back to and work on again and again ... it's a matter of "sharpening the saw" ... building proficiency with tools that you already use enough so that better knowledge will make your daily workflow more and more efficient.
+There are BASICS you should come back to and work on again and again ...  "extreme ownership" involves a commitment to genuine "awesomeness" in the basics; it's a matter of continually improving proficiencies and "sharpening the saw" in every aspect of your toolkit ... working on the small habits, looking for ways to polish skills and improve discipline ... building proficiency with tools that you already use enough so that better knowledge will make your daily workflow more and more efficient.

 The most BASIC thing of all is to develop your OWN list of 25 BASIC tools ...
 YOU should be in control of sharpening your own saw ... in the same way, that you should READ a LOT and developing YOUR [reading list](http://markbruns.github.io/ReadingList/) matters for *controlling the content in your projector*.
 Of course, you can copy my list if you really want, but you should realize that you are copying from *the slow, wierd old guy* in the far right of extreme back of the very bottom of a class you might not want to be in.